Prescription Goggle Inserts

-For those with higher prescriptions, our Tough lens is made from Polycarbonate which is up to 20% thinner and lighter than Essential lenses.
+For those with higher prescriptions, our Tough lens is made from Polycarbonate, up to 20% thinner and lighter than Essential.
 These are given a front and back anti-scratch coating and are double layered for protection from abrasion, helping to keep that premium finish.

 We accommodate more demanding prescriptions with the Thin lens.
 These 1.67 High Index lenses are up to 30% thinner and lighter than Essential and include an anti-reflection coat as standard to boost clarity, reduce back-surface glare and enhance cosmetic appearance.

 Struggle to read ski maps or use your phone out on the snow?
-If close work is causing you consternation, we also offer bifocal reader lenses to help you see the finer detail with ease.
+We offer bifocal reader lenses to help you see the finer detail with ease.
 Our bifocal lenses for goggle inserts use the Tough lens package with a small reading segment at the bottom of the lens.

 The Finished Product: How It Looks